kevonc/kevoncheung.com/content/articles/20160828-first-code-academy-company-culture.md

 ---
-title: "How we define our company culture at First Code Academy"
+title: How we define our company culture at First Code Academy
-date: "2016-08-28"
+date: '2016-08-28'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: first-code-academy-company-culture
-slug: "first-code-academy-company-culture"
+topic: entrepreneurship
 ---

 Ever since Michelle and I read Tony Hsieh’s Delivering Happiness, we have been intrigued by the way Tony runs Zappos and how culture plays a major role in the building of the shoe empire.